kellanloew/LiveProjects/README.md

 <h3>Sorry, there are no recipes for that search.</h3>
 {% endif %}
 ```
 With this ID, the second function fetched the details for this recipe.
-Getting the ingredients in their measurements was a bit tricky, since the API separated out the ingredients each with their own keys and values.
-And there were always 20 key value pairs for each ingredients and measurements, regardless of how many ingredients were actually used in the my solution was to get each ingredient and corresponding measurement that was not empty, join them together in one string, and then append this resulting string to a list of ingredients.
+Getting the ingredients and their measurements was a bit tricky, since the API separated out the ingredients each with their own keys and values.
+And there were always 20 key value pairs for each ingredient and measurement, regardless of how many ingredients were actually used in the recipe.
+My solution was to get each ingredient and corresponding measurement that was not empty, join them together in one string, and then append this resulting string to a list of ingredients.
 ```
 def recipe(request, id):
     #Create URL for API